linode/docs/docs/development/iot/install-thingsboard-iot-dashboard.md

 ## NGINX Reverse Proxy

-By default, Thingsboard listens on `localhost:8080`.
-For security purposes, it is better to serve the dashboard through a reverse proxy.
-This guide will use NGINX, but Apache can also be used.
+Thingsboard listens on `localhost:8080`, by default.
+For security purposes, it's  better to serve the dashboard through a reverse proxy.
+This guide will use NGINX, but any webserver can be used.

 1. Install NGINX:

         sudo apt install nginx

-2. Create `/etc/nginx/conf.d/thingsboard.conf` in a text editor and edit it as follows.
+2. Create `/etc/nginx/conf.d/thingsboard.conf` with a text editor and edit it to match the example below.
 Replace `example.com` with the public IP address or FQDN of your Linode.

     {{< file "/etc/nginx/conf.d/thingsboard.conf" nginx >}}
 server {